catchtechnologies/service-node-service-template/README.md

     }
   ]
 ```

+## redis pubsub
+Service Node uses (redis)[https://redis.io] pubsub for messaging between services.
+Values are published to a channel and any service subscribed to that channel is informed whenever the channel is published to.
+A pubsub message consists of a channel and a value.
+The value may be empty.

+Your service can use the pubsub bus directly with [node-redis](https://github.com/NodeRedis/node-redis#pubsub), or use Catch Messaging.
+Be careful to not create pubsub loops when using the pubsub bus directly.
+This will decrease Service Node's performance.

+## Catch Messaging
+Catch Messaging integrates redis pubsub with a messaging format that works with the Service Node dashboard.
+To use Catch Messaging, your app must be programmed to accept commands and emit responses as strings.

+Default commands and responses are defined in package.json.
+The messages can be modified per instance in Service Node's dashboard and csv files can be imported through the dashboard to handle large numbers of messages.

+Catch Messaging analyzes the pubsub channels when the service starts for each command and response to prevent loops.
+If a command uses the same channel as one of the responses, the command will not get subscribed to the channel.

 ## Service Commands
 Service Commands are sent to your application with [repl](https://nodejs.org/api/repl.html) and parsed to call a function.